indigo-dc/bdocker/doc/development.md

 # Development Guide

-Bdocker provides two daemons one for the working node and another one for the accounting node.
+Bdocker provides two daemons.
+First, the **working node daemon** daemon is in charge of managing the job execution in the the working node.
+Second, the **accounting daemon** listens the working nodes accounting communication and stores it in the bdocker accounting file.
 They are implemented as in RESTFUL APIs.

 ## Working Node REST API

-The working_node API deploys a daemon in the working nodes, which will control the jobs configures under the bdocker environment.
+The working node API is deployed as daemon in working nodes.
+This daemon controls the jobs execution which are configured under the bdocker environment.
+More details about the classes and methods can be found in the internal documentation.
-More documentation will be provided soon.
-Meanwhile more details about the classes and methods can be found in the internal documentation.
+In addition, we plan to provide more documentation soon.

 ## Accounting REST API

-The accounting API deploys a daemon in the accounting node, which will listen the working node daemos and store the accounting information provided from them.
+The accounting API is deployed as daemon in the accounting server.
+This daemon listens the accounting request from the working node daemons and stores the accounting information in the bdocker accounting file.
+More details about the classes and methods can be found in the internal documentation.
-More documentation will be provided soon.
-Meanwhile more details about the classes and methods can be found in the internal documentation.
+In addition, we plan to provide more documentation soon.

 ## Modules

 Bdocker has modular design.
 Three different modules compose the system: credentials, batch, and docker modules.
-In the following we describe the modules and its behaviour, more details about the classes and methods can be found in the internal documentation.
+In the following we describe the modules and its behaviour.
+More details about the classes and methods can be found in the internal documentation.

 ### Credentials module

 This module manages the authentication and authorization by using tokens.
-It controls client privileges to access to docker containers, host directories and administrator tasks (such as configure, clean and notify functionalities).
+It controls client privileges to access to docker containers, host directories and administration tasks (such as configure, clean and notify functionality).
-It is important that the token file store **MUST be protected under root permissions**.
+The token file **MUST be protected under root permissions**.
 The main authorization rules are:
 1. Containers can be only accesses by their owners.
 2. Users can only access to documents that are inside their ``HOME``.